x-twitter

 Home Focus Topic: The Future of Temperature Sensing (TS)

-• Graham Machin, National Physical Laboratory (NPL), UK, “Keynote Talk: The Transformation of Temperature Traceability”
+• Graham Machin FREng FRS, National Physical Laboratory, U.K., “Keynote Talk: The Transformation of Temperature Traceability”

-TS2: The Future of Temperature Sensing Poster Session
+TS-ThP: The Future of Temperature Sensing – Poster Session

 Platinum and Gold Sponsors